felixlopz/hubrise-test-task/content/apps/zelty/en/map-ref-codes.md

 ---

-**IMPORTANT NOTE**: Products, deals and options are exported into HubRise but not tags for the time being.
+**IMPORTANT NOTE**: Zelty exports categories, products, options, pictures and deals into HubRise.
+Tags however are not exported.

 ---

 ## Products

-If other apps connected to your HubRise account cannot use the menu exported to HubRise, it is possible to export all the reference codes in a CSV, or an Excel file format.
-This export includes the reference codes for tags, products, menus, and options.
-With this information in hand, you can manually enter the codes in other systems.
+If other apps connected to your HubRise account cannot use HubRise catalogs, you can export all ref codes in a CSV, or an Excel file format.
+The export includes ref codes for products, menus, and options, which you can manually enter in other systems.

 ---

-**IMPORTANT NOTE**: Product reference codes cannot be seen on the Zelty user interface.
-You can see them in both the HubRise catalog or external file exports.
+**IMPORTANT NOTE**: Ref codes cannot be seen in the Zelty user interface.
+You can only see them in HubRise catalogs and in CSV/Excel menu exports.

 ---